 \subsection{Short-range behavior}

-Eq.~(\ref{eq:PhiLL6He}) provides a simple wavefunction for two loosely bound $\Lambda$ hyperons held together by ${^4}$He, disregarding the short-range repulsive component of the $\Lambda\Lambda$ interaction which is manifest in LQCD calculations~\cite{Inoue19} and is probed by a relatively compact $H$ dibaryon.
-To check the effect exerted by short-range repulsion on the \lamblamb{6}{He} $\to H+{^4}$He decay rate, we modify $\phi_{\Lambda\Lambda}$ in Eq.~(\ref{eq:PhiLL6He}) by introducing a short-range correlation (SRC) factor $[1-j_0({\kappa}r)]$, where $j_0$ is a spherical Bessel function of order zero:
+Eq.~(\ref{eq:PhiLL6He}) provides a simple wavefunction for two loosely bound $\Lambda$ hyperons held together by ${^4}$He, disregarding the short-range repulsive component of the $\Lambda\Lambda$ interaction which is manifest in LQCD calculations~\cite{Inoue19}.
+To account for the short-range repulsion effect on the \lamblamb{6}{He} $\to H+{^4}$He decay rate, we modify $\phi_{\Lambda\Lambda}$ in Eq.~(\ref{eq:PhiLL6He}) by introducing a short-range correlation (SRC) factor $[1-j_0({\kappa}r)]$, where $j_0$ is a spherical Bessel function of order zero:

 Choosing $\kappa = 2.534$~fm$^{-1}$, corresponding to 500 MeV/c in momentum space, nearly reproduces the $\Lambda\Lambda$ $G$-matrix calculation in Ref.~\cite{MPR18} (Fig.~2 there and related text).
 We therefore replace $\Phi_{{^{~~6}_{\Lambda\Lambda}}{\rm He}}$, Eq.~(\ref{eq:PhiLL6He}), by